BBC Switch: Television

 Four programmes were originally shown as part of BBC Switch on Saturday afternoons on BBC Two.
 Sound was a weekly music entertainment and chat show presented by Annie Mac and Nick Grimshaw.
 Falcon Beach was an imported Canadian coming-of-age drama about teenagers, their passions, relationships, friends, families and enemies.
 Them was a documentary series that explored the different teenage "tribes" that exist in Britain today.
 The Surgery, presented by Jeff Leach, was a chat show for BBC Switch, which effectively replaced The Sunday Surgery presented by Kelly Osbourne, aimed to help teenagers with everyday problems.

 On 17 May 2008, three new shows were launched under the BBC Switch brand: Kyle XY, a sci-fi drama, Class of 2008, a documentary series which followed six friends in London, and Revealed..., a new journalism show which looked at the lives of teenagers in the UK, presented by Charlotte Ashton and Anthony Baxter.
 The ABC Family show Greek was also shown.

 From 2008, continuity links for BBC Switch on BBC Two were presented by Tom Deacon and AJ Odudu, either at an outdoor location in various parts of the UK or indoors in The 5:19 Show studio.
 Previously they were presented by "Flash Louis".

 The 5:19 Show also had a slot on Saturday afternoons, a show that was focussed around a celebrity interview with a game that often used a pun on the celebrity name.
 This was also presented by Deacon and Odudu.
 (The 5:19 Show was also used for the interstitials.)
 Deacon also hosted a 5:19 Show as part of the Sunday night Switch broadcast on Radio 1.

 Radio

 BBC Radio 1 devoted Sunday evenings to BBC Switch from 7pm to 9pm when The Surgery with Aled started, and then at 10pm, Annie and Nick, who previously appeared from 7 to 10pm, were on until midnight.

 "Switch" was unique in that younger viewers' contributions were also broadcast.
 Some were involved in pre- and post-production roles.

-BBC Radio Switch, the digital sister station of BBC Radio 1, was launched in 2008.